This section contains dates and information about examinations and assessments for students at Dawlish Community

 Students should not bring bags to the examination hall.
 They are difficult to store and can cause a safety hazard.
 Please leave your bags and coats in your lockers.
 Cages for such items will be provided outside the Quad Hall, but are not secure and as such the college cannot accept responsibility for any missing items at the end of the exam.
 Some exams are held in classrooms and in that case should you bring your bag it will be put at the front of the room.
 If this happens please ensure your mobile is switched off and is in your bag.
 Should it ring this is a reportable offence to which there are several consequences as outlined in the JCQ – Suspected Malpractice in Examinations and Assessments – Table of offences and ranges of penalties.
 Valuables and items such as money and keys can be handed in for safe keeping or kept with you in your blazer pocket or in your clear pencil case.
 Please note that mobile phones must not be taken in to the examination room.

 You should not have any unauthorised materials or equipment, including notes, iPODS, iwatches, Mobile Phones, MP3/4 players or any potential technological/web enabled source of information in your possession in any exam room.
 This now includes normal watches which must not be worn in any exam room.
 Possession of any unauthorised items is a serious offence and could result in disqualification from your examination and your overall qualification

-Mobile phones, iPods, iwatches, MP3/4 Players or products with a potential technological/web enabled source of information are not to be taken into the examination room.
+Mobile phones, iPods, iwatches and other watches, MP3/4 Players or products with a potential technological/web enabled source of information are not to be taken into the examination room.
 The possession of unauthorised items is an infringement of the regulations and could result in disqualification from the current examination and the overall qualification.
 Even if the device is accidentally kept on a person it has to be reported to the examination boards.
 Please leave them in your bag or at home.

 Food and drink